MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - Gas is spent chain-wise, although the profit generation is not necessarily chain-wise

 ####  9.3.2. <a name='Designrecommendations-1'></a>Design recommendations
-- The initial version will be sourcing local gas fees from the local Staking stock. **If the local Staking stock is not sufficient for gas fees, the chain will be set inactive**.
+- The initial version will be sourcing local gas fees from the local Staking Stock. **If the local Staking Stock is not sufficient for gas fees, the chain will be set inactive**.
 - Future versions will maintain a distributed treasure manager to provide local gas spending.

 ###  9.4. <a name='Auxiliarydescriptionsofthearchitecture'></a>Auxiliary descriptions of the architecture